-Preferred over the more economical tooth bonding treatment for lasting results, porcelain veneers are stain resistant and custom made to blend with your natural teeth.
+Preferred over the more economical tooth bonding treatment for lasting results, porcelain veneers are stain resistant and best for blending in with your natural teeth.
 Dental veneers are considered a permanent dental restoration, providing durable, lasting, and beautiful results.

 Dental Crown Vs. Dental Veneer

 While crowns and veneers are a very similar type of restoration, there are a few key differences.
 One of the main differences between crowns and veneers is that a dental crown covers the entire tooth, while a dental veneer only covers the front and sides of a tooth like a shell.

 Porcelain veneers offer a conservative treatment option for restoring a whole range of cosmetic dental concerns.

 Repair chipped or broken teeth